 So Who Took The Wrong Turn This Time?

 Jen (Charlotte Vega), Darius (Adain Bradley), Milla (Emma Dumont), Adam (Dylan McTee), Luis (Adrian Favela), and Gary (Vardaan Arora) are completing a classic rite of passage for adventurous, outdoorsy youths.
 What’s that, you ask?
 Well, they’re hiking the Appalachian Trail.

-Despite the fact that every time I’ve mentioned it here has been in the service of something terrifying, the Trail isn’t actually that scary.
+Despite the fact that every time I’ve mentioned it here has been in the service of something terrifying (see also: my Alabama Snake review), Appalachia and the Trail aren’t actually that scary.
 In fact, it’s pretty darn safe.
 That is, if you follow common sense guidelines.
 You know, stuff like not wandering away from the Trail.

 If you’ve guessed that this sextet of big city gen Z-ers don’t, in fact, follow these guidelines, then you’re right.
 It’s clear when they meet the locals that they don’t respect their hard-earned wisdom.
 These kids have been places, seen things.
 They know everything.
 But they don’t know the Foundation, a mountain-based community.

 When the kids don’t return, Jen’s dad, Scott (Matthew Modine), comes looking for them.
 But what will he find?